uri-library-data-services/iassist-preview/content/blog/ready-set-go-iassist08-two-worlds.md

 The conference so far has been very interesting - what a fabulous job the program committee did!
 Of course their job was made easier by the fantastic submissions that IASSISTERs provided!
-I\'ll be canvassing those at the conference (in real life!) to see if I can get more detailed session reports to post.
+I'll be canvassing those at the conference (in real life!) to see if I can get more detailed session reports to post.